sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 After that the schema validator (https://validator.schema.org/) was able to correctly identify my structured data.

 Now, I wondered if it was best to place the data at the `<head>` tag.
-It used to be that `<body>` was equally acceptable but in the "if you don't place it at the head you can also place it at the body of the document", which while subtle, meant placing the data at the `<head>` was the better option.
+It used to be that `<body>` was equally acceptable but in the "if you don't place it at the head you can also place it at the body of the document" kind of way, which while subtle, meant placing the data at the `<head>` was the better option.

-But, we want to be as professional as we resonably can here, so considering the W3 org specification of the `<head>` element (https://www.w3.org/TR/2014/REC-html5-20141028/document-metadata.html#the-head-element) states that `The head element represents a collection of metadata for the Document` and since structured data are textbook case of metadata, I will be adding them to the `<Head />` component of the page rather than its `<body />`.
+But, we want to be as professional as we resonably can here, so considering the W3 org specification for the `<head>` element (https://www.w3.org/TR/2014/REC-html5-20141028/document-metadata.html#the-head-element) states that `The head element represents a collection of metadata for the Document` and since structured data are a textbook case of metadata, I will be adding them to the `<Head />` component of the page rather than its `<body />`.

-Now, I got a bit carried away and added quite a few folders, files etc. The structure strategy I followed was that each component that needs components, defines a `components` folder which contains all the components the main components needs
+Now, I got a bit carried away and added quite a few folders, files etc. The structure strategy I followed was that each component that needs components, defines a `components` folder which contains all the components the component (in this case the `Main` pages) needs

 e.g